ParkenDD/parkapi-sources-v3/docs/mapping/freiburg_scanner.md

 # Freiburg Scanner

-Freiburg Mercedes is a large dataset with scan car data.
+Freiburg Scanner is a large dataset with scan car data.

 Attributes which are set statically: